×

 Example:

-Interactive stories mirror real choices—triaging an upset service customer, deciding whether to escalate a noise complaint, or balancing cost and lead time for a critical part.
-Outcomes change with each path so learners see the impact on CSI, first-time fix rate, and warranty exposure.
+Interactive stories replicate real decisions such as triaging an upset service customer, deciding whether to elevate a noise complaint, or balancing cost and lead time for a critical part.
+Different choices lead to different outcomes that affect metrics like customer satisfaction, first‑time fix rate, and warranty exposure, showing learners how their decisions influence results.

 Tests and Assessments